Three balanced meals: why real food and structure make diabetes easier

 A plate of natural food: half vegetables, the other half split evenly between carbs and protein.

-I go through loads of balanced-meal options in the Mealtime Insulin Guide.
+Balanced-meal options (including higher-fat meals) are covered in the Mealtime Insulin Guide.

 Still thinking “as long as I count carbs and match insulin, I can eat what I want”?
 Have a proper look at these two graphics and decide: